What Is the Difference Between Net Income, Earnings, and Profit

 Net Income for Individuals

 Net income is a useful financial management term for an individual or a family.
-A personal net income calculation begins with the money coming in to family members from all the various sources:
+A personal net income calculation begins with the money coming in for you and your spouse from all the various sources:

 - Income from employment